Christmas Tree Cutting

 Lassen National Forest

-If you would like to cut a Christmas tree on the LNF (which includes Butte Meadows) you can purchase the tree permit in-person at one of the following area vendors:
+IN-PERSON: You can purchase the tree permit in-person, cash-only, at one of the following area vendors:

 - Collier Hardware, 105 Broadway St., Chico